 For many, seeking treatment for depression without medication is the ideal option.
 Medications may be necessary for some people, but not all people need them or want to use them.
-Many people can see improvement by learning how to naturally improve health and physical well-being.
+Many people can see improvement by learning how to naturally improve mental health and physical wellbeing.
 While it is always best to receive a full evaluation from a medical provider, it’s worth exploring ways to treat depression without the use of medications.
 In fact, even if you do choose to use medication, you may require a lesser daily dose because you’re able to help manage your symptoms with natural remedies.

 Depression is a common medical health disorder affecting 17.3 million people, according to the National Institute on Mental Health.
 It can impact teens, adults, and seniors and occurs in all demographics.
 Depression creates numerous complications in daily life.

 Symptoms such as ongoing sadness and frustration, along with the impact that the disease has on the people around you, may push you to find a treatment option.
 Depression causes a loss of interest in things you once loved and makes it hard to sleep or get up in the morning.
 At the same time, many people don’t want to deal with medications.

 Some medications can cause side effects, such as changes in weight, moodiness and health complications, or reduced sex drive.
 Some people say they just do not feel like themselves.
 Others struggle with a lack of focus, lethargy and poor energy levels.
 For some, having to manage these types of side effects just doesn’t seem to be worth it.
 Also, after people are able to get their depression under control with the use of medication, they may be able to transition to a regimen of natural therapies for mental health maintenance without the need for further antidepressant use.